 Students must take a minimum of four electives from the following areas.

 Humanities: minimum of one course

 Hebrew Language (not required): at the level of Advanced I and above; maximum of two courses

 *Minor Candidates: introductory language courses-although prerequisites for intermediate level-do not count toward minor.
 Additionally, courses may not be “double-counted” toward your major.

 Applicants are required to complete an application form (attached).
-It is recommended that candidates submit their applications by the end of spring semester their junior year.
+It is recommended that candidates submit their applications by the end of spring semester their sophomore year.
 However, applications are accepted at any time.
 Applications should be brought to the PJC office.